-Rather than select a particular energy or energy range for characterizing the relative abundances of individual SEP events, we have chosen to integrate the fluence spectra over energy to obtain the relative abundance of all accelerated particles that were observed.
+The energy dependence of the He/H ratio raises the question of how one should characterize the relative abundance of H and He in SEPs.
+We suggest integrating the fluences of the species over energy to obtain the relative abundance of all observed accelerated particles.
 Table 6 includes the relative abundances of H, He, and O integrated from 0.1 to 100 MeV/nucleon.
-Note that except for the 28 October 2003 event, the H/He ratios are all ≈ 10 .
-For comparison, the coronal H/He ratio is ~19 (Laming and Feldman) close to the average slow solar wind value of 23 and the fast solar wind value of ~19 (von Steiger, Geiss, and Gloeckler 1998), while the photospheric H/He ratio is ~11.8 (Grevesse and Sauval 1998; Lodders 2003).
-Only the 28 October 2003 event has an integrated H/He ratio that is close to the coronal value, or to the average gradual SEP abundance ratio of 27.5 obtained by Reames (1995).
-The integrated He/O ratios vary by a factor of ~2.5, with three events reasonably close to the gradual SEP value of He/O \approx 57 from Reames (1995).
-None of the measurements are particularly close to the average solar wind ratios of He/O ≈ 90 (slow wind) and He/O ≈ 73 (fast wind) obtained by von Steiger et al. (2000).
-The reader is reminded that the coronal abundances of all three of these species (when compared to photospheric abundances normalized to Si) are depleted by a fractionation process that is generally thought to depend on either first ionization potential (FIP) or first ionization time (FIT; see, e.g., Geiss 1998).
-Measurements of coronal and average solar-wind abundances suggest that He is depleted somewhat more than H and O in the corona.
+Note that except for the 28 October 2003 event, the H/He ratios are all \approx 10, reasonably close to the photospheric H/He ratio of ~11.8 (Grevesse and Sauval 1998; Lodders 2003).
+Only the 28 October 2003 event has an integrated H/He ratio that is even close to the coronal abundance ratio of Reames (1998).
+The integrated He/O ratios vary by a factor of ~2.5, with three events reasonably close to the coronal value of H/He \approx 57 (Reames 1998).